Choosing the right IDE for your Jupyter Notebook projects

 Visual Studio Code

 The automatic generation of a Table of Contents for notebooks is a key feature, making navigation and organization easier.
-Another powerful addition is the local notebook diffing functionality, which allows you to show or hide notebook metadata and output diffs, simplifying the comparison of changes between versions.
+Another useful addition is the local notebook diffing functionality, which allows you to show or hide notebook metadata and output diffs, simplifying the comparison of changes between versions.

 Pro Tip: While VS Code offers git diffs for local notebook changes, you might need ReviewNB for GitHub PR / Commit diffs.